google/applied-machine-learning-intensive/v2/xx_career_development/03_working_with_different_personality_styles.md

 * **BLUE**: Describe a time when you invested yourself in helping someone else to grow.

 <!--

-[Each participant should have a fun/snack sized bag of M&Ms.]
+*Each participant should have a fun/snack sized bag of M&Ms.*

-Activity: “Pull out one M&M without looking.
-If it’s RED or BROWN, put it aside (or eat it).
-Depending on the color of M&M pulled, reflect on the corresponding item above (1 minute).
-Now turn to a person next to you, and take 2 minutes each to share.”
+Pull out one M&M without looking.
+If it’s red or brown, put it aside (or eat it).
+Depending on the color of M&M pulled, reflect on the corresponding item on the screen for one minute.
+Now turn to a person next to you and take 1-2 minutes each to share your reflection.

-Debrief: “Any interesting stories to share with the group briefly?”
+Any interesting stories to share with the group briefly?
 (Take 2-3 volunteers.)

-Then wrap up the activity by stating the main takeaway:  “No matter what color M&M you may have picked, you would have been able to think of an instance in your life where that happened.
-We are all a mix of these 4 traits - all 4 traits (being risky, being analytical, being committed, being nurturing) exist in all of us.
-Today’s session, we’ll take a look at a way to describe different personality types that will help you think about collaboration.”
+No matter what color M&M you may have picked, you would have been able to think of an instance in your life where that happened.
+We are all a mix of these four traits.
+Being risky, being analytical, being committed, being nurturing -- these exist in all of us to some degree.

+Many of us find, however, that we are inclined toward one type more than the others.
+This session will give us a new lens to understand ourselves and others at work according to these four personality types.

-Talk about why learning to work with different work styles is or has been important to you. (application at work, understanding self, understanding others, being yourself while also meeting others where they are.)
+*Talk about why learning to work with different work styles is or has been important to you. (application at work, understanding self, understanding others, being yourself while also meeting others where they are).*
 -->

 ---

-# Why use COLORS as a tool?
+# Why Use True Colors as a Tool?

 * Simple and easy to apply
 * Based on the same extensive research as Myers-Briggs (MBTI)